yinxiangshi/SMAPI/README.md

 to detect your current OS automatically and load the correct references.
 Compile output will be placed in a `bin` directory at the root of the git repository.

+### Debugging a local build
+Rebuilding the solution in debug mode will copy the SMAPI files into your game directory.
+Starting the `StardewModdingAPI` project with debugging will launch SMAPI with the debugger attached, so you can intercept errors and step through the code being executed.

 ### Preparing a release
 To prepare a crossplatform SMAPI release, you'll need to compile it on two platforms.
 See _[crossplatforming a SMAPI mod](http://canimod.com/guides/crossplatforming-a-smapi-mod#preparing-a-mod-release)_